ncatlab/nlab-content/pages/6044.md

   (-) \times (-)\colon V \times V \to V
 $$

-given, upon choosing any oriented basis for $V$, by the formula above.
+given, upon choosing any oriented orthonormal basis for $V$, by the formula above.

 ### Binary